zofienora/zofienora/README.md

-# Hi, I'm Nori :)
+# Hi, I’m Nori — Frontend Developer & Creative Technologist ✨

-I’m a Frontend Developer and aspiring UI/UX Designer with a passion for crafting beautiful, user-friendly interfaces.
-I love blending design and code to create seamless digital experiences.
-Inspired by brutalist architecture, design, and long city walks, I bring my curiosity for small details into the way I build and create.
+I’m a frontend developer and UI/UX designer with a love for crafting thoughtful, user-focused digital experiences.
+I like building things that are both elegant and functional.
+I’m endlessly curious about the small details that make good design feel effortless.

-I’m currently looking for my first frontend developer role — excited to join a team where I can learn, build, and contribute.
+Currently looking for my first frontend developer role — excited to join a team where I can learn, build, and contribute.
 Open to international opportunities.

 ## My Tech Toolbox
 - **Languages:** HTML, CSS, JavaScript, TypeScript
 - **Frameworks/Libraries:** React, Tailwind CSS
+- **Design:** Figma, UI/UX principles, accessibility (a11y)
 - **Currently Learning:** Three.js

+## Currently
+- Codecademy’s **UX Design Certificate**
+- **AI Bootcamp**

 ## Let's Connect!
 I’m always open to collaborations, tech conversations, and new opportunities.
 Feel free to reach out: